shreythecray/infiltration/README.md

     ![discord chat](https://user-images.githubusercontent.com/28051494/192195325-4fba001f-0e75-4205-a40a-2369ffe89515.gif)

 - Write and publish the message.
 We need to create a clear message that will indicate to our civilians how to escape.
 Our message will be: `Run while you can.
 You can find shelter here: https://discord.com/invite/courier.`
-- Copy the notification template ID from the notification’s settings and add it as the value of `templateID` in the .env file within the project.
+- Copy the notification template ID from the notification’s settings and add it as the value of `templateID` in the .env file within the project and save it as a variable within the index.js file:

+    ```json
+    const templateID = process.env.templateID
+    ```

     ![notif publish and id](https://user-images.githubusercontent.com/28051494/192195328-adad37db-52e6-4f72-b16f-f2ef45ae2121.gif)